What to Bring and What to Expect When You Arrive on St Croix

 Cameras.
 Be sure to bring your cameras and consider a polarizing filter for the very best of beach shots.
 An underwater camera for snorkeling shots adds a great dimension to your vacation photos.
 Check out one of the many available brands of disposables — a perfect way to capture the underwater sights.

-While most of our villas have landlines, here in the islands service can be spotty at best due to weather, the elements, and outdated equipment.
-We strongly recommend that you travel with a mobile phone.
+Mobile Phones.
 The major cell phone carriers on St Croix are Liberty (formerly AT&T) and T-Mobile (formerly Sprint).
 You should not incur roaming charges from those providers.
 You will need to check with your cell phone provider prior to your departure to inquire about roaming charges (including AT&T and Sprint).
 If AT&T or Sprint is not your provider, a “GO” phone can be purchased before you leave and work well here.

 Electrical and Rechargeable Items